RupertAvery/DiffusionToolkit/What's New v1.8.0 .md

 Album and Model "Views" have been removed.
 They are now treated as filters, and you can freely select multiple albums and models to filter on at the same time.

+## Increased Max Thumbnails per page to 1000

+Due to improved loading performance, you can now load 1000 images at a time, if you wish.
+The recommended is still 250-500.

 # Updates Summary

 * ComfyUI Worklow Search